-Mike Bromhead has been a Counsellor/Advocate at Foundation House for 17 years, providing assessment, therapeutic interventions and advocacy for children, adolescent and adult survivors of torture, war related trauma and persecution.
-He has a Bachelor of Arts, majoring in psychology and politics and has further studied in trauma psychotherapy.
-He has been a past Coordinator of Foundation House direct services in the Melbourne northern region, and for the past ten years has specialised in working with people seeking asylum.
-He has developed a sound understanding of the socio-political / persecutory context of clients from Sri Lanka, Iran, Iraq, Pakistan and Turkey.
-He has experience in working with abused and at-risk adolescents, psycho-geriatric patients, and children and adults with severe intellectual disabilities, the latter both in Australia and Canada.
+Mike Bromhead has been a Counsellor/Advocate and Training Facilitator at Foundation House for 21 years, providing assessment, therapeutic interventions and advocacy for children, adolescent and adult survivors of torture, war related trauma and persecution.
+He has a Bachelor of Arts, majoring in psychology and politics and further studies in trauma psychotherapy.
+He has been a past Coordinator of Foundation House direct services in the Melbourne northern region.
+For fifteen years he specialised in working with people seeking asylum, through which he developed a comprehensive understanding of the socio-political and persecutory context of clients from Sri Lanka, Iran, Iraq, Pakistan and Turkey.
+Mike has developed or facilitated a range of professional development programs over the past five years, including: the Refugee and Asylum Seeker Experience; Incidental Counselling; Working with Uncertainty; Nurse/Allied Health and Health Reception staff training; Chronic Pain, and Reflective Practice group work.
+Previous experience involved working with abused and at-risk adolescents, psycho-geriatric patients, and children and adults with severe intellectual disabilities, the latter both in Australia and Canada.

 Susannah Tipping is a registered Clinical Psychologist who has worked as a practitioner and researcher in a diverse range of mental health settings since 1998, in Australia and in the USA.
 She has worked with traumatic injury survivors, young people with psychosis, in justice settings, and in an inpatient psychiatric unit.
 At Foundation House she has worked as a Counsellor/Advocate, Research Fellow, sessional psychologist, and facilitator.
 Susannah has completed a Doctor of Philosophy in the area of refugee mental health, focusing on the resettlement experiences of Sudanese-Australians.